thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 * Explain what a salt is
 * Explain why using a salt is important
 * Explain the process of user registration
-* Use knex migration to create a users table
+* Use Knex migrations to create a users table
+* Use an HTML form to gather user information
 * Add custom routes for user registration
 * Use bcrypt to hash and salt passwords